KGkhalidd/Dj-Blog/README.md

 # This is a Django project that implements a personal blog.
 The project includes functionality for creating, editing, and deleting blog posts, as well as for searching and filtering blog posts by author, category, and publication date.
+Also it have a session for every user to add posts for Read Later or remove from the list 'stored posts' u can comment on every post by adding ur username , email and the comment

 ### Installation